As Hooker flees Snyder under the El, a modern car and box truck can be seen in the distance ahead.

 In the bathroom scene Hooker can be seen saying "He didn't tell me you was a fuck-up either".
 This has been looped to replace it with the less profane "He didn't tell me you was a screw-up either".
 (The grammar error is scripted).

-During "the sting", Swift is supposedly calling Lonnegan like he always has, from the Western Union office.
+During "the sting", Twist is supposedly calling Lonnegan like he always has, from the Western Union office.
 We see earlier in the film that the office is across town.
-After the call is placed and Lonnegan goes to place his bet, we see Swift walk in and sit down next to him, yet Lonnegan doesn't pick up on the fact that Swift is in the betting parlor less then 5 minutes after getting a call from him from clear across town.
+After the call is placed and Lonnegan goes to place his bet, we see Twist walk in and sit down next to him, yet Lonnegan doesn't pick up on the fact that Twist is in the betting parlor less then 5 minutes after getting a call from him from clear across town.